 • Reread the product’s contract, warranty, advertising, operating instructions, and so on, to make sure you have acted appropriately.

 In some cases, an expert could help you define the problem more clearly.
-Their opinion could also serve as an argument or proof in upcoming steps.
+Their opinion could also serve as an argument or proof in subsequent steps.

 2. Document the problem